myvas/FileEncoding/README.md

 [中文](./README.zh.md) | English

 ## What's this?
-This Visual Studio Extensions (vsix) will display the charset of current document at the right bottom margin of the editor; Click to convert to your choice.
+This Visual Studio Extension will display the charset of current document at the right bottom margin of the editor; Click to popup a contextual menu with a list of encodings and choose the encoding that you want to convert the document to.
-It's a Visual Studio Extension, show text file encoding at editor right bottom corner, click button to convert encoding.

 **NOTES**:
 1. The file's modification status will be changed to dirty, since you'd changed the encoding of the file.